Talking (and

 Nordic Man will tell you with emphasis that he cannot write.

 Herein he tells the truth.
-Yet, oddly enough, he is convinced that
+Yet, oddly enough, he is convinced

 non one has ever been able to write except Nordic Men; and this